Albion Online Island Guide

 If you log in daily, yes.
 Full stop.
 An island is the only piece of content in Albion that rewards you for showing up.
 Fifteen minutes of crop rotation and laborer check-ins pays out more than most players earn in an hour of focused play.

 If you play on weekends only, the math is weaker.
-Crops rot.
+Harvests sit idle.
 Laborers miss journal deliveries.
 You still get value, but the time-per-silver ratio is worse than a casual Mists run.
 In that case, you might get more value from a guild island slot.

 If you are unsure, buy the Tier 1 island anyway.
 The first-time discount drops it to 20,000 silver (from 1,000,000 regular) and you will make that back in a single crop rotation.